 A digital certificate is an electronic "passport" that allows a person, computer or organization to exchange information securely over the Internet using the public key infrastructure (PKI).
 A digital certificate may also be referred to as a public key certificate.

-A digital certificate is an electronic "credit card" that establishes your credentials when doing business or other transactions on the Web.
-It is issued by a certification authority (CA).
-It contains your name, a serial number, expiration dates, a copy of the certificate holder's public key (used for encrypting messages and digital signatures), and the digital signature of the certificate-issuing authority so that a recipient can verify that the certificate is real.
-Some digital certificates conform to a standard, X.509.
-Digital certificates can be kept in registries so that authenticating users can look up other users' public keys.
+Just like a passport, a digital certificate provides identifying information, is forgery resistant and can be verified because it was issued by an official, trusted agency.
+The certificate contains the name of the certificate holder, a serial number, expiration dates, a copy of the certificate holder's public key (used for encrypting messages and digital signatures) and the digital signature of the certificate-issuing authority (CA) so that a recipient can verify that the certificate is real.

 To provide evidence that a certificate is genuine and valid, it is digitally signed by a root certificate belonging to a trusted certificate authority.
 Operating systems and browsers maintain lists of trusted CA root certificates so they can easily verify certificates that the CAs have issued and signed.
 When PKI is deployed internally, digital certificates can be self-signed.

 Many digital certificates conform to the X.509 standard.